dror27/dk-shack/vol1/songs/en/Bound For Glory.md

 \
 Free from bullies in school\
 From being awkwardly ruled\
-By religion, conflicted & cruel\
+By religion, conflicted and cruel\
 Do you take me for a fool?\
 \
 Hey mister, can’t you tell\